3200 GT Automatica

 A few years later the car returned to Bill McGrath for servicing, now showing 29,531 miles on the odometer.
 On this occasion McGrath replaced the cam belt as per the service schedule.
 They also replaced the LH turbo return hose, crank case breather valve and brake pedal switch.
 The LH door lock, RH window switch and window wiper blades.

-The car is booked in for its most recent service on 28th February 2022 at QV London Ferrari and Maserati specialists in Windsor, Berkshire where it will be having another cambelt replacement and oils and fluids service.
+The car had it's most recent service on 28th February 2022 at QV London Ferrari and Maserati specialists in Windsor, Berkshire where it also had a cambelt replacement along with oils and fluids service as well as a rebuilt starter motor as the car had been sat and it was causing issues.
+This work came in at just shy of £3,000.